 Now let’s explore what dictates how long these various RV antifreeze products remain effective before their freeze protection disappears.

-Key Factors Affecting Antifreeze Longevity
+Key Factors That Impact Antifreeze Longevity

 From storage conditions to formula integrity, many variables influence opened and unopened RV antifreeze’s lifespan.

-Sealed vs. Opened Containers
+The Difference Between Sealed and Opened Containers

 Unopened antifreeze in a factory-sealed container, stored properly, can last up to 5 years from the production date before quality degrades.
 But once opened and exposed to air, its lifespan decreases significantly.